 You can, of course, refuse people the right to admission (what a curious phrase, often printed over shop fronts and at the entrances to bars and cafes) without doing so.
 This can be done in the workplace by refusing to work with, greet or acknowledge people, consequently refusing to acknowledge their capacity not only to contribute to the work project, but also to improve it.
 Just as that young man in the dungarees was asked to don a jacket to appease other customers, so many of us have our right of admission reserved subject to our realigning ourselves into the dominant paradigm.

 The racism, sexism, classism and homophobia which underpin those ‘standards’ in the dominant paradigm must be revealed.
 Furthermore, racists, sexists, anti-poor and homophobic people should not be given power to exercise their fascist views.
 Right of admission should not be reserved on the basis of anything other than the right to be there, to pay your way in the appropriate manner (whether cash at the store or café, or professionally competent work at the workplace).

 Whether someone is camp, dresses to their income bracket, or needs SPF50+ on a winter’s day in a Mediterranean climate, should not determine access.
 We pay our way.
 If the camp man’s money isn’t good enough, neither is mine.
 If the butch lesbian isn’t good enough to film your nature documentary, I’m not good enough to narrate it.
-And businesses in South Africa must be taught this lesson: we must vote with our cash.
+And businesses in South Africa must be taught this lesson: we must vote with our cash and start using the forex elliott wave strategy to make progress.
 It is 2014, after all.
 Apartheid is (supposed to be) dead.

 Remember, if you are silent when they come for the Jews, don’t expect anyone to speak up when they come for you.